 Champlain College's Psychology major is one of the most diverse and practical psychology programs in the country.
 You will focus on how your psychology learning applies to a wide range of job sectors and career choices and customize your academic choices based on what will be most applicable to your career goals.

-By the time you complete the academic and internship requirements for your Psychology degree at Champlain College, you will be able to:
+By the time you complete the requirements for your Psychology degree at Champlain College, you will be able to:

 - Use a historically informed and culturally sensitive perspective when applying psychology to personal and professional situations.